 From January to March, more than 1,200 cultivars of flowering camellias make Huntington Gardens one of the best places in the country to see them.

 January is also an excellent time to visit Disneyland or go to Universal Studios Hollywood, especially if you avoid the Martin Luther King holiday weekend (which happens on the third Monday of the month).
-Park hours will be short, but crowds will be the smallest you'll encounter all year long.
+Park hours will be shorter than in summer, but crowds will be the smallest you'll encounter all year long, letting you enjoy the same number of attractions in less time.

 January Events in Los Angeles

-- Rose Parade: Normally the big parade in Pasadena is on January 1, with one exception: When January 1 is a Sunday, the parade happens on January 2 instead.
+- Rose Parade: Normally, the big parade in Pasadena is on January 1, with one exception: When January 1 is a Sunday, it happens on January 2 instead.

-- Rose Bowl Game: It's hard to get tickets for the annual football classic, but we've got all the ways you can do it.
+- Rose Bowl Game: It's hard to get tickets for the annual football classic, but you'll know al the tips and tricks when you use the handy guide to getting Rose Bowl game tickets.

 - DineLA: January brings LA's version of Restaurant Week with special tasting menus and prices at tons of great spots.